Did a Police Officer Use More Force Than the Situation Required?

 What Counts as Excessive Force?

 Not every use of force by police is excessive.
 But many situations go far beyond what the law allows.
-Common examples of excessive force in New York include:
+Common examples include:

 - Striking, kicking, or punching someone who is already restrained or not resisting